How to Handle an Aggressive Driver

 If there is a way to correct your behavior, do so.
 Move into the right lane, give the driver some space, and put down the phone.
 While the other driver may be overreacting, do your part to not provoke the situation further.

-By engaging an angry driver, you are adding fuel to a fire.
-And you really have no idea how large that fire may spread.
+When you engage an angry driver, you are adding fuel to the fire.
+And you really have no idea how large that fire may grow or hot it might burn.
 Studies show that a firearm is present in a about 37% of aggressive driving incidents.
-Do not underestimate the other driver’s potential to cause harm.
+Do not underestimate the other driver’s potential to cause harm!

 Here are some ways you can avoid engaging:

-It may be incredibly tempting to respond when another driver is behaving poor.
+It may be incredibly tempting to respond when another driver is behaving poorly.
 Consider ahead of time what your “go to” response will be the next time you encounter an aggressive driver.

 One of the most dangerous places you can be is directly in front of an angry driver.
 Work to remove yourself from this position as soon as possible.